-Pour 1 cup of baking soda down the drain followed by 1 cup of vinegar.
-You can try heating the vinegar in the microwave for a few seconds before adding it to the drain.
-Wait 5 minutes before flushing the drain with 2 quarts of hot water.
-You can repeat this process a few times if it is necessary.
-If this is the first time you have cleaned your drain in a long time it may be necessary to repeat the baking soda flush a couple of times.
+After the fizzing subsides, wait 5 minutes before flushing the drain with two quarts of hot water.
+You can repeat this process several times if it is necessary.
+If this is the first time you have cleaned your drain in a long time it may be necessary to repeat the baking soda flush at least twice.
 You can also use this a regular maintenance method for your drains.
 For example, if you keep a box of open baking soda in your refrigerator to absorb odors, when it comes time to change the box, use the old baking soda to flush your kitchen drain.

 Try pouring 1 cup of baking soda and 1/2 cup of salt down the drain.
-Let this mixture sit in the drain for several hours, overnight is best, before flushing the drain with 2 cups of boiling water.
+Let this mixture sit in the drain for several hours—overnight is best—before flushing the drain with 2 cups of boiling water.
 This works best if you do it right before bedtime since the drain won't be used until morning.

-Tips For Baking Soda and Drains
+Tips for Using Baking Soda

 - Both the baking-soda-and vinegar and the baking-soda-and-salt methods can be used to clean and freshen your garbage disposal.
-You may be able to cut the required amounts of baking soda, water, vinegar, and salt in 1/2 for use in your disposal.
+You may be able to cut the required amounts of baking soda, water, vinegar, and salt in half for use in your disposal.
 Such cleaning will remove the odors that sometimes linker in garbage disposals.

 Benefits of Baking Soda and Drains